NOAA-OWP/ngen/doc/glossary.md

 Complex Realization - A single catchment representation of a network of higher detail catchement realizations and their relationships.
 This allows the modeled area to be represented at multiple levels of detail and supports dynamic high resolution nesting.

-Encapsulation - Bundling of hydrologic data and methods into a model for a given catchment realization.
+Encapsulation - A fundamental concept of object-oriented programming that is the practice of bundling data and methods that operate on that data into one unit.
+This entails information hiding, which is hiding the details of the internal implementation of this unit that are not relevant to those who wish to use it.
+Various levels of access can be assigned to data held by an object that determine whether or not any external parts of a program can access or modify the data with an object's defined methods.
+Specifically for this framework, encapsulation is used for bundling of hydrologic data and methods into a model for a given catchment realization among other areas in the code.

 Formulation - The actualization of a catchment realization into a computable object with set parameters.